-Where you exercise your right to erasure, we will continue to maintain a core set of data (name, subjects, matriculation and graduation details, unique university identification number and date of birth) to ensure we do not contact you inadvertently in future.
-If you are not a member of the alumni community, your personal data will be deleted, except for minimal identification details to prevent you inadvertently being added again to the Alumni and Development Office records.
-If you do not respond to a series of communication attempts or if you tell us that you have no wish to learn more about the University, we will delete your record, again retaining minimal details so that we do not inadvertently add your detail to the database again in the future.
-We may need to retain some financial details of donations to comply with statutory reporting requirements and processing e.g. HMRC, anti-fraud and Gift Aid.
+Where you exercise your right to erasure, we will maintain enough data to comply with your request such as matriculation number and degree details to ensure we do not contact you inadvertently in the future or re-create a new record.
+If you are not a member of the alumni community, your personal data will be deleted – except for minimal identification details to prevent you inadvertently being added again to the Alumni and Development Office records.
+If you do not respond to a series of communication attempts or if you tell us that you have no wish to learn more about the University we will delete your record, again retaining minimal details so that we do not inadvertently add your detail to the database again in the future.
+We may need also to retain some financial details of donations to comply with statutory reporting requirements and processing e.g. HMRC, anti-fraud and Gift Aid.

 Information Commissioner's Office

 6. Data Analysis